- Money Management

-Find a way that works for you – this could be an envelope for receipts or by using Money Manager.
+Find a way that works for you – this could be an envelope for receipts or by using money management apps such as Mint, YNAB, or Goodbudget.
 Write everything down and categorize spending by the type of expense (entertainment, groceries, gas, etc.).

 Remember even that $1 in the vending machine counts.
 You might be surprised how quickly the little dribblers add up - $1 a day for soda is over $360 a year!

 What are you really making after taxes and other deductions?